ivan-rivera/balderdash-web/README.md

 - Submit an issue
 - Submit a pull request with an improvement (I suggest you start with an issue first to discuss the change)
-- Add a new word category into this repository (TODO)
+- Add a new word category into this repository (To be added later)
 - Play the game and provide feedback

 If you need to run this app locally, then first run `bun install` (I used bun but you can use NPM or whenever you prefer), then `bun dev` will start the server.
 To run tests use `bun test:lib`.
 Note that you will need to set up a Firebase project (and most likely a PostHog project but don't worry -- both are entirely free) and add the necessary environment variables (inside .env) to run the app.
 To see the environment variables you'll need checkout `.github/workflows/ci.yaml` and `src/lib/firebase/server.js`.